27shutterclicks/lrdevhisttimestamps/DevelopHistoryTimestamps.lrplugin/docs/README.md

 6. You wondered if there's any way to find out when you last made develop changes to an image, since the last develop history step of "Saturation +65" lacks a date next to it.

 ### View Edit Time
-View Edit Time retrieves the date and time of Lightroom's regular Edit Time timestamp, which is used behind the scenes to sort images in the Library module (or filmstrip) by "Edit Time", but is not shown anywhere.
+*File > Plug-in Extras > View Edit Time* retrieves the date and time of Lightroom's regular Edit Time timestamp, which is used behind the scenes to sort images in the Library module (or filmstrip) by "Edit Time", but is not shown anywhere.

 The Edit Time is maintained by Lightroom separately from the develop history steps and is updated automatically with any changes to an image in regards to flagging, star rating, color labeling, keywording and maybe other metadata, including any develop module edits to the image.